basho/basho_docs/source/languages/en/riakcs/cookbooks/Garbage-Collection.md

 specific intervals and checks the `riak-cs-gc` bucket for any scheduled entries that are eligible for reaping.
 The daemon enters a *working* state and begins to delete the object blocks associated with the eligible keys and continues until all keys have been processed.
-The duration of this *working* state varies depending on the number of keys involved and the size of the objects they represent.
+The duration of this working state varies depending on the the number of keys involved and the size of the objects they represent.
 The daemon checks for messages after processing each object so that the work interval may be manually interrupted if needed.

 Deletion eligibility is determined using the key values in the `riak-cs-gc` bucket.
 The keys in the `riak-cs-gc` bucket are